You are in Petra and you are hungry. Where to go?

-Garlic, tahina, lemon, balls of kofte and a citric chicken daal -- dishes that are other-world in their simplicity.
+Garlic, tahina, lemon, balls of kofte and a citric chicken daal - dishes that are other-worldly in their simplicity.

-We have long swapped horses and camels for pick-up trucks, we no longer travel in Caravans across the desert but live in small towns.
+We Bedouins have long swapped horses and camels for pick-up trucks, and we no longer travel in caravans across the desert but live in small towns.
 So what remains of the past?
 What remains of true Bedouin culture, or indeed any culture, unchanged?

 You can come and sit in Nawwaf's home and eat cross-legged on his cushions, in the authentic Bedouin style, and savour the delights he rustles up.